 We require grade reports from your last two to three years of high school.
 We are aware of the grading systems for many countries, and evaluate accordingly.
-It is crucial that the applicants complete (or are in the process of completing) the highest level of high school education available in their country when applying to Jacobs University.
+It is crucial that the applicants complete (or are in the process of completing) the highest level of high school education available in their country when applying to Constructor University.
 Our admissions committee will consider all the grades that we receive and if a student is accepted, then we will issue a conditional offer of admission which is contingent on receiving a final school leaving exam grade or certificate.
 If the final grades differ drastically from the grade reports compiled from the preceding two to three years, then we may have to reconsider the ultimate matriculation of the student.
 All incoming students must provide certified documents of their final school leaving exams or certificates.

 Should I provide any additional information about my school or university, like a school profile?